Global alliance against plastic pollution

 Plastic Change is active in the fast-growing global movement “Break Free From Plastic”

-The reason why the movement aroused is the fact that every year 8-10 million tons of plastic end up in the ocean.
-This trend is a serious threat against marine diversity, the ecosystem and ultimately a human health risk.
+The reason why the movement arose is the fact that every year 8-10 million tons of plastic end up in the ocean.
+This trend is a serious threat against marine diversity, the ecosystem, and ultimately a human health risk.
 Despite this fact governments and industries have not yet been able to act and establish the necessary legislation and changes to meet the massive plastic pollution.